clicon/clixon/doc/scaling/large-lists.md

 machine using the Linux command `time(1)`.

 The following tests were made (for each architecture and protocol):
+* Write `N` entries into the startup configuration.
+The clixon_backend was started with options `-1s startup`.
 * Write `N` entries in one single operation.
 (With an empty datastore)
 * Read `N` entries in one single operation.
 (With a datastore of `N` entries)
 * Commit `N` entries (With a candidate of `N` entries and empty running)